 Speech therapy may be used for children who have challenges swallowing and chewing in order to prevent complications such as aspiration and malnutrition.
 ST can also help your child learn language and communication skills necessary to maintain optimal independence and functioning in a scholastic environment.

 Medication management for children who need medication to control some of the symptoms of the disorder.
 Many medications are available to help children who have bowel and bladder problems in order to prevent UTI’s and other infections of the urogenital region.
 Other medications offer an antispasmodic property, can help treat depression that may result from a chronic condition, and other medications to help treat the symptoms of spina bifida.
 The usage of medications will be carefully discussed among your child’s care team.

-As a holistic treatment center that aims to treat your child as a whole, we work hard to provide a number of experiential methods to complement our traditional therapies.
+As a holistic treatment center and mental health clinic that aims to treat your child as a whole, we work hard to provide a number of experiential methods to complement our traditional therapies.
 These may include: